Great Monarch Migration

 • All ground transportation (except airport transfers)

-• All entrance fees and horseback rides at Rosario Butterfly Reserve
+• All entrance fees and horseback rides at Butterfly Reserves

 WHAT’S NOT INCLUDED: